-Homeowners insurance policies typically have limits on how much landscaping coverage is available, according to the Insurance Information Institute (III).
+Homeowners insurance policies typically have limits on how much landscaping coverage is available.
 Some homeowners insurance policies limit coverage for landscaping to a percentage of the dwelling protection.
 In addition, you'll likely find that there are limits set on how much a policy will pay to help replace each tree or shrub.

 You'll likely need to pay a deductible, too, before any coverage kicks in.
-Read your policy or contact your agent to learn the terms and conditions of any landscaping coverage your policy may provide.
+Read your policy or contact your insurance provider to learn the terms and conditions of any landscaping coverage your policy may provide.

 Homeowners insurance may help pay for the cost of repairs if your home or another structure, such as a shed or fence, is damaged by a fallen tree.

 Homeowners insurance may help protect structures on your property even in situations where it doesn't cover the tree itself.
 For example, if a tree blows over in a strong wind and damages your shed, insurance would typically not cover the cost of replacing the tree, but it may help pay to repair the shed.